gfontenot/talks/map/Map.md

 ## How I Learned to Stop Worrying and Love the Functor ##

-^ I really like Swift
+^ Before Swift came out, I started getting really into Haskell, which is a strongly typed, purely functional language used a lot in academia by language theorists.

-^ I really really like functional programming
+^ Haskell hasn't had a lot of success as a language that you actually use in production (so far)

-^ I honestly think it leads to cleaner, more straight forward, safer code
+^ So when Apple announced Swift in June, I got excited at the possibility to take some of the things I had learned and loved in Haskell, and bring them over to a platform that I could actually make things with.

-^ I'm involved in a few libraries that try to push the limits of the language and force it into being a much more functional language than it feels like it was intended to be
+^ This has led me to be involved in a few libraries that have been accused (justifiably) of trying to push the limits of the language and force it into being a much more functional language than it was probably intended to be originally

 ---